davidjimenezphd/sharingGroupML_DL/README.md

 > To attend, please send an email to: djcabello@gradiant.org

-## 25/01/2018 - Workshop on Deep Reinforcement Learning (DRL)
+## 22/02/2018 -Challenge on Deep Reinforcement Learning (DRL)
 ### > Room D+i, 11-13h, ground floor CITEXVI building, Campus Universitario de Vigo (CUVI)
-### From the very basics to more advanced details: fundamentals, Reinforcement Learning, use cases in several fields (Games, Control Systems, autonomous driving...).
-By Pablo Dago and Adrián Portabales
+### The aim of this practical session is to solve in groups a proposed RL problem in 2 hours approx. Are you ready for the challenge!! (prizes are expected and sponsors are more than welcome!).
+## More details will be available soon!.
+By Pablo Dago and David Jiménez

 Pablo Dago - Multimodal | Adrián Portabales
 -------------------------- | ---------------------